Team400/football-five/README.md

 5. Product Vision Statement:

-i.
-FOR avid college football fanatics

-ii.
-WHO wants a competitive experience with friends through the fantasy sports realm

-iii.
-The FantasyMax App is a web-based gaming service

-iv.
-THAT allows users the same luxuries of fantasy NFL but on the college level along with various custom options available

-v.
-UNLIKE other fantasy sports applications

-vi.
-OUR PRODUCT allows users to enjoy the fantasy football experience on the college level while being customizable from draft selection to text formatting on each user’s screen
+**FOR** avid college football fanatics **WHO** want a competitive experience with friends through the fantasy sports realm the **FantasyMax App** is a web-based gaming service **THAT** allows users the same luxuries of fantasy NFL but on the college level along with various custom options available **UNLIKE** other fantasy sports applications **OUR PRODUCT** allows users to enjoy the fantasy football experience on the college level while being customizable from draft selection to text formatting on each user’s screen.